CodeYourFuture/syllabus/docs/git/index.md

 When we're happy with our change, we can press the "Commit to main" button.
 That tells Git "This change is an interesting change, I want to keep it".
 You don't need to wait until you've got your answers perfect before committing, in fact it's better to make lots of commits as you work - we'll come back to this in a bit!

+This doesn't copy our change to any other computer - it won't go on GitHub - commiting is something we just do on our computer.

+### Exercise 4 (10 minutes)

+Try doing what your teacher just did:

+1. Answer the question in `file.txt` in VS Code and save your changes.
+2. Look at the diff in GitHub desktop - does it look as you expect?
+3. Make a commit in your local repository.

+### Teacher-led demo continues...

 Now, because we committed a change, our copy of the repository is different from CodeYourFuture's copy.
 GitHub Desktop now gives us a new button: "Push origin" ("origin" is what Git calls "where I cloned this repository from").
 If we press it, it will try to send our change to the CodeYourFuture version.

 We didn't have this button before, because even though we had changed the files, we hadn't committed any changes.
 There's an important distinction here: When we save files in VS Code, we store them in the file on our computer, but Git doesn't automatically commit them.
 It notices the changes (it showed them to us!), and asks us if we want to commit them.
 Only after we've committed them does it let us push them.
 We'll talk about when you want to commit later on today.